 - If you enable compression, you begin paying way less for storage.

-- If you tier data to object storage, your bill will shrink even more.
+- If you tier data to our low-cost storage tier, your bill will shrink even more.

 You’ll receive a simplified bill that is easy to understand (based on only two metrics, compute and storage used) and transparent (your consumption is always accessible in the console).
 And what’s best, you don’t have to worry about scaling up your disk, downtime, or downsizing.